-In John 6:44 Jesus says that “No one can come to me unless the Father who sent me draws them.”
-And he expresses the same thought shortly after in John 6:65 when he says “This is why I told you that no one can come to me unless the Father has enabled them.”
+In John 6:44, Jesus said that “No one can come to me unless the Father who sent me draws them.”
+And he expressed the same thought shortly after in John 6:65 when he said, “This is why I told you that no one can come to me unless the Father has enabled them.”
 God’s drawing of people to Christ is a result of his grace toward us and is what the Arminian means by the term prevenient grace.
 Apart from God’s drawing or enabling, we are incapable of coming to Christ.
-This is in contrast to semi-Pelagianism which teaches that I make the initial step towards God.
+This is in contrast to semi-Pelagianism, which teaches that I make the initial step toward God.
 And once that first step is made, God takes over and does all the rest.
 But I cannot make the initial step.
 Only after God has enabled me am I able to respond positively to his invitation.

 How Does He Draw Us

 How does this drawing occur?
-In John 16:8-11 Jesus says of the Holy Spirit that “When he comes, he will prove the world to be in the wrong about sin and righteousness and judgment: about sin, because people do not believe in me; about righteousness, because I am going to the Father, where you can see me no longer; and about judgment, because the prince of this world now stands condemned.”
-The Holy Spirit brings conviction of sin; of our lack of righteous; and awareness of the judgement to come because of our sin.
-That is something that in our natural depraved state we would be unable to experience.
-Conviction of sin and the coming judgement is not done just to torment us.
+In John 16:8-11 Jesus said of the Holy Spirit that “When he comes, he will prove the world to be in the wrong about sin and righteousness and judgment: about sin, because people do not believe in me; about righteousness, because I am going to the Father, where you can see me no longer; and about judgment, because the prince of this world now stands condemned.”
+The Holy Spirit brings conviction of sin; of our lack of righteousness; and awareness of the judgment to come because of our sin.
+That is something that, in our naturally depraved state, we would be unable to experience.
+Conviction of sin and the coming judgment is not done just to torment us.
 But the Holy Spirit, at the same time he brings conviction, also enables us to respond.

 Is Grace Resistible?

-Calvinist and Arminian alike agree that humanity is depraved.
+Calvinists and Arminians alike agree that humanity is depraved.
 And that salvation is only possible through God’s gracious work on our behalf.
-Where they differ though is in the resistibility of God’s grace.
-The Calvinist will argue that if God’s grace draws you to God, that you cannot resist it; what they call irresistible grace.
+Where they differ, though, is in the resistibility of God’s grace.
+Calvinists will argue that if God’s grace draws you to God, you cannot resist it, what they call irresistible grace.
 The Arminian, on the other hand, believes that God’s gracious work on our behalf is resistible.
-That we are allowed to not submit to God.
-And, instead, to continue in our sinful and fallen state.
+That we are able to refuse God’s offer.
+And, instead, continue in our sinful and fallen state.
 We can resist God, not because we are stronger than him, but because he allows us to.

 In Matthew 22:1-14, Jesus told the parable of the wedding banquet.
-In this parable there are a number of people invited to the banquet.
+In this parable, there are a number of people invited to the banquet.
 And, in fact, everyone was ultimately invited.
 But not everyone was able to enjoy the banquet; many resisted the summons and refused to come, or came in an inappropriate fashion.
-At the conclusion of the parable Jesus said that “many are invited, but few are chosen.”
+At the conclusion of the parable, Jesus said that “many are invited, but few are chosen.”
 This parable would clearly seem to teach that more are invited into the kingdom than actually make it.
-God’s invitation to salvation is resistible.
+God’s invitation to salvation is irresistible.

 A Magnified Grace